Research projects in this area mainly investigate media use by children and adolescents but also by other age cohorts.

 Conducted every two years since 2010, the JAMES Study uncovers adolescents’ media use in Switzerland.
 In the interim years the data are analysed in depth, and specific topics are written up in the form of JAMESfocus reports.

-The MIKE Study examined media use in a representative group of primary school children.
-From September 2014 to January 2015 we surveyed 1,065 children 6 to 13 years of age and 641 parents in the three largest language regions of Switzerland.
+The MIKE Study examines media use in a representative group of primary school children in Switzerland.
+MIKE stands for Medien, Interaktion, Kinder, Eltern (media, interaction, children, parents).
+The study surveyed more than 1,000 children aged 6 to 13 years and more than 600 parents in Switzerland's three largest language regions.

 Adolescents and film culture